The Lee Education & Employment (L.E.E.) Program

 Participants receive paid tuition, books, supplies, and may receive assistance with childcare, transportation, and other support services.

-Classes are taught at High Tech Center Central.
+Classes are taught at Fort Myers Institute of Technology.
 Each class is a 7-month course, Tuesday and Thursday evenings from 6:30 p.m. to 9:30 p.m.